All active members of Sesameseed will be able to participate in the usage of 10% of the funds generated.

 How does my project get funded?

 All projects will be funded with SEED tokens; Sesameseed will reserve these until the round has been closed.
-At this time Sesameseed will convert Invested SEED tokens into TRX and distribute those to the project.
-It is at this time that any rewards for investors will be distributed as well.
+At this time Sesameseed will convert Contributed SEED tokens into TRX and distribute those to the project.
+It is at this time that any rewards for contributeors will be distributed as well.

 How much funding can my project receive from SEEDGerminator?